 Mallorca (or Majorca in Spanish) is one of the Balearic Islands in the Mediterranean Sea.
 It is about 200 km south of Barcelona, and if you stay longer than five days in Spain, you could combine a trip to Barcelona with a few days in Mallorca.

 However, given that Mallorca is only reachable by plane or ferry, it is pretty time-consuming, and I think 5 days for Barcelona and Mallorca is not enough.

 Mallorca is the most popular travel destination for Germans.
-While many Germans go (or better went as the local government has tried to stop that kind of tourism) there for partying and drinking alcohol, Mallorca is actually one of the most beautiful islands in Europe.
+While many Germans go there for partying and drinking alcohol, (or better went as the local government has tried to stop that kind of tourism), Mallorca is actually one of the most stunning islands in Europe.

 It has incredible beaches, beautiful towns and villages and much more.

 - Explore the beautiful coves also known as calas in Mallorca – my favorite was Cala Mondragó.